nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 ## Project Data

 1. Project description: <br>

+Purpose: "Open States strives to improve civic engagement at the state level by providing data and tools regarding state legislatures.
+We aim to serve members of the public, activist groups, journalists, and researchers with better data on what is happening in their state capital, and to provide tools to reduce barriers to participation and increase engagement."

+The code scapes data from every state regarding bills, available sessions, breakdown of senators and assemblymembers, and committees.

+OpenStates users would be people who are looking to get more informed about what is going on in their state politically.
 <!--
 What is the purpose of this project?
 What does the code do?
 What type of users does it have?